 Many older people who do re-partner are choosing to LAT.
 That is, live apart together.
 Another increasingly common situation among older people who become widowed or divorced is cohabitation, as sociologist Susan Brown notes in the Times article.

 Do you long for deeper personal connections, whether from romantic relationships or platonic friendships?
 We are social beings.
 It’s all about connections.
-Well before I knew that it was a cultural phenomenon, I wrote about this idea in my first blog post for Selene River Press, “Funeral Potatoes: The Next Chapter of My Life, Widowhood.”
+Well before I knew that it was a cultural phenomenon, I wrote about this idea in my post, “Funeral Potatoes: The Next Chapter of My Life, Widowhood.”

 Some of the women I’ve interviewed expressed feelings of shame at wanting to find love or romance again—shame for being lonely, for being hurt.
 They felt ashamed simply to ask for what they want.
 (Please see Brene Brown’s TED Talk “The Power of Vulnerability for some insight into this.
 It threw me for a loop.)